Auto Accident FAQs

 If your insurance provider never provided a reason for the cancellation or you disagree with the reasons indicated, you should contact the consumer affairs division of your insurance company.

-What should I do if I don’t receive a satisfactory response about the unfair cancellation of my policy from the consumer affairs division?
+What should I do if I do not receive a satisfactory response about the unfair cancellation of my policy from the consumer affairs division?

 In this case, we suggest you contact your state insurance department to discuss the issue.

-If I contact my insurance company to verify whether a loss is covered under my policy, can they record this as a claim, even if I don’t receive any money from the insurer?
+If I contact my insurance company to verify whether my policy covers a loss, can they record this as a claim, even if I do not receive any money from the insurer?

 Uninsured motorist coverage will protect you from hit-and-run drivers, and it will cover you for any injuries you sustain while driving or as a pedestrian.
 It applies to bodily injury only and will not cover any damage to your vehicle.

-Any person who has permission to drive your car is generally covered.
+Your insurance policy generally covers any person who has permission to drive your car.
 This is why you should list any individuals who regularly drive your vehicle on your policy.

-Listing all residents of your household who are old enough to drive must be listed in order to protect you and your insurance provider.
+You must list all residents of your household who are old enough to drive in order to protect you and your insurance provider.

-Generally, family members are considered any extended or immediate family members who are of legal driving age, including parents, children, grandparents, aunts, uncles, siblings, cousins, foster children, in-laws and step family members.
+Generally, for car insurance purposes, “family members” include any extended or immediate family members who are of legal driving age, including parents, children, grandparents, aunts, uncles, siblings, cousins, foster children, in-laws and step family members.
 You should check with your particular insurance provider for an exact list.

-You don’t need to list any roommates who are not family members and don’t drive your vehicle or any non-family household residents who don’t drive your vehicle.
+You do not need to list any roommates who are not family members and do not drive your vehicle or any non-family household residents who do not drive your vehicle.